Cheiran1/project/README.md

 - JavaScript provides the interactive behavior of the page:
 Data Structure for Travel Tips: An object, travelTips, stores information about each time period and location, including travel tips and suggested itineraries.
 Location Selection Update: When the user selects a time period, JavaScript dynamically updates the available locations in the second dropdown by referencing the locationsByPeriod object.
-Travel Tips Display: When the button is clicked, the getTravelTips() function retrieves the tips and itinerary for the selected location and time period, displaying them in a previously hidden <div>.
+Travel Tips Display: When the button is clicked, the getTravelTips() function retrieves the tips and itinerary for the selected location and time period, displaying them.

 ## Screenshots
 ### Menu 1